-Furthermore, both in and outside Japan there is a growing focus on ESG investment, which evaluates corporate initiatives for the environment, society and governance (ESG) — also the pillars of CSR — and non-financial information disclosure.
-Yakult Honsha is included in one of the Government Pension Investment Fund’s ESG indices, and moving forward we will respond to the expectations of investors who value ESG initiatives by promoting and actively disclosing our CSR activities.
+The Government Pension Investment Fund (GPIF), the world’s largest institutional investor, makes large-scale investments in companies working to improve the overall sustainability of society — that is, those that actively incorporate environmental, social and governance (ESG) factors, the pillars of CSR, into corporate management.
+Yakult Honsha is included in one GPIF ESG index, and moving forward we will respond to the expectations of investors who value ESG initiatives by promoting and actively disclosing our CSR activities.

 1. Consumer Issues

-Contributing to the health and happiness of our customers
+Contributing to the health and happiness Ⅰ Consumer Issues of our customers

 1I.
 Community Involvement and Development